nexus-devs/docker/README.md

 The application will listen on :80/:443 to \*.nexus-stats.com requests. <br>

 Requires the manual addition of the following secrets:
-- Docker Secret: nexus-cert-public, nexus-cert-private, nexus-dockerhub-token
+- Docker Secret: nexus-dockerhub-token, nexus-cloudflare-token

 <br>